oemof/tespy/doc/using_tespy.rst

 .. _using_tespy_introduction_label:

-We highly recommend to check our :ref:`step by step tutorial <heat_pump_tutorial_label>` on how to set up a heat pump in TESPy.
-You will learn, how to set up and design a plant as well as calculate offdesign/partload performance.
 Additionally we provide basic examples in the :ref:`examples section <tespy_examples_label>`.
+For now we will stay with a very simple example.

 .. contents:: `Contents`
     :depth: 1